deeputech/deeputech.github.io/_posts/2020-01-27-memory-management-in-v8.md

 ## Heap Memory

 This is where V8 stores objects or dynamic data.
 This is the biggest block of memory area and this is where **Garbage Collection(GC)** takes place.
-The entire heap memory is not garbage collected, only the Young and Old spare is managed by garbage collection.
+The entire heap memory is not garbage collected, only the Young and Old space is managed by garbage collection.
 Heap is further divided into below:

 -   **New Space**: New space or **"Young generation"** is where new objects live and most of these objects are short-lived.
 This space is small and has two **semi-space**, similar to **S0** & **S1** in JVM.
 This space is managed by the **"Scavenger(Minor GC)"**, we will look at it later.
 The size of the new space can be controlled using the `--min_semi_space_size`(Initial) and `--max_semi_space_size`(Max) V8 flags.
 -   **Old Space**: Old space or **"Old generation"** is where objects that survived the "New space" for two minor GC cycles are moved to.
 This space is managed up by the **Major GC(Mark-Sweep & Mark-Compact)"**, we will look at it later.
 The size of old space can be controlled using the `--initial_old_space_size`(Initial) and `--max_old_space_size`(Max) V8 flags.
 This space is divided into two: